Imperialism (video game): Diplomacy

 Before a Great Power can reach a trade agreement with a Minor Power, the Great Power must build a Trade Consulate in the Minor Power.
 Before the Great Power can sign a treaty with a Minor Power, the Great Power must build an Embassy in the Minor Power.
 The money required to build Trade Consulates and Embassies is significant, especially early in the game, when the player's revenue is limited.
 All Great Powers automatically possess Embassies with each other at the beginning of the game.

 Great Powers can encourage closer relationships with Minor Powers and each other with subsidies and grants of cash.

 Building Diplomatic power can be key to winning the game.
 When a Great Power is in an alliance with another Great Power or has signed a non-aggression pact with a Minor Power, the Great Power is expected to go to war if the other Power is attacked.
 In the case of two Great Powers that share an alliance, if one Great Power starts a war, the other Great Power is also expected to go to war.
 If a player decides not to honor an alliance or non-aggression pact, the player's Great Power loses diplomatic standing and may find it harder to negotiate alliances in the future.
 Negotiating a separate peace instead of waging total war will also break an alliance, with the same effect on a Great Power's diplomatic standing as if the Great Power had refused to go to war in the first place.

 Compatibility

 Although the program was written for Windows 95, it can be run under other versions of Windows using the Windows Compatibility Wizard and a change of screen resolution to 640 x 480 for complete stability.
 The GOG.com edition runs under Windows XP, Vista, 7 and 8.

-Strategic Simulations Inc. also published a Macintosh version of the game, which runs on System 7 and MacOS 8.

-The game also runs on Wine with occasional crashes.